Chachapoyas, Peru: History

 Named San Juan de la Frontera de los Chachapoyas, the city was first established near La Jalca, and then near Levanto.
 The city's original locations were abandoned due to climate, disease and a lack of defenses against rebelling local groups.
 The location of the city changed several times, until it was settled in the place that it now occupies at 2334 m.
 At first the date of settlement had not been specified.
 It is believed that the Spanish colonials moved the city to its present location in 1545.

 The city still preserves its wide colonial casonas of big courts and lounges, with roofs made of tiles.
 Its Plaza de Armas is located to the west of the city and it is a perfect quadrilateral of 100 m. per side.
 Located on the south side of the plaza is a monument to the "Hero of Arica", colonel Francisco Bolognesi.

 From the viceroyalty period dates the legend that the Indian chief Pantoja asked the viceroy for permission to put a gold roof in his house.
 This and other treasures would be hidden in one of the 40 caves that surround the city.

 At one time there was a lagoon surrounded with totoras (a type of bulrush) and palm trees.
-From these plants, wood was extracted to build the temples of the city.
-The Kuélap stadium now stands this location.
+From these plants, wood was used to build the churches of the city.
+The Kuélap stadium now stands on this location.